 Iraqi Arabs also proclaim their independence under a monarchy headed by Faisal's older brother Abdullah.

-In July, French troops begin marching on Damascus.
+French troops begin marching on Damascus in July.
 The city falls on 25 July.
 Faisal is forced into exile in Britain.

-In Iraq, meanwhile, resistance to the British mandate grows to bursting point.
+Meanwhile in Iraq, resistance to the British mandate grows to bursting point.
 Rebellion breaks out in Mosul and heads south.
 It takes months for the British to bring the country back under control.
 The British are shaken.
 In response, a provisional Arab government is set up to buffer them from further protest.

 1921 - At the Cairo Conference in March the British reach a deal with Faisal which they hope will lead to an ongoing solution to their problems in Iraq.